Pringlebot/austrian_electricity_prices_capstone/README.md

 | **Gas Prices** | 4 | Austrian natural gas price indices (monthly, quarterly, seasonal, annual) | Monthly only |
 | **Economic Indicators** | 18 | Production indices, trade, employment, turnover | Monthly only |

+### Time Series Decomposition
+Multiplicative seasonal decomposition (Y = T × S × R) was selected after comparing residual variance with the additive model (0.17 vs 31.69).
+The multiplicative model is appropriate as seasonal variation scales proportionally with price level (±20% rather than constant absolute swings).

+Seasonal strength analysis reveals moderate seasonality (0.36 for full period, 0.40 pre-shock), with December showing highest prices (96.85 EUR/MWh) and May lowest (57.00 EUR/MWh).
+The seasonal component ranges from 0.78 to 1.15 (multiplicative factors), representing ±20% variation around trend.

+However, the price shock period (2021-2023) dominates the variance structure, with residual volatility exceeding seasonal effects by 5x.
+This justifies the inclusion of regime dummy variables in the ARIMAX specification.
+For "Stationarity Analysis" Section: markdown#### Augmented Dickey-Fuller Test

+Formal stationarity testing via ADF reveals:
+- Full period (2015-2025): p=0.144, non-stationary
+- Pre-shock (2015-2021): p=0.991, strongly non-stationary
+- Post-shock (2023-2025): p=0.044, stationary

+The full series requires first differencing (d=1).
+Interestingly, the post-shock period is stationary, suggesting the market has stabilized into a "new normal" regime without persistent trend.
+This finding supports the use of regime dummies to capture structural breaks rather than relying solely on differencing.

+PACF analysis corroborates the ADF results, with Lag 1 = 0.90 indicating strong autocorrelation characteristic of non-stationary series.

+## Forecasting Methodology

+### Temporal Scope
+Due to publication delays of exogenous variables (up to 52 weeks for climate indicators), this project implements **retrospective validation** rather than real-time forecasting:

+- **Training Period:** 2015-01 to 2024-12 (120 months)
+- **Test Period:** 2025-01 to 2025-09 (9 months, out-of-sample)

+### Data Availability Considerations
+All exogenous variables are used without temporal lags (lag-0), as the validation is performed retrospectively when all 2024 data has been published.
+This approach:

+1. **Measures historical relationships** between contemporaneous variables
+2. **Validates model structure** on unseen data (available data points from 2025)
+3. **Avoids complexity** of mixed-lag specifications for a learning project

+**Note:** For operational real-time forecasts, variables would need to be lagged according to their publication schedules (e.g., economic indicators lag-2 to lag-12, gas futures available lag-0).

+### Cross-Validation Strategy
+Time series cross-validation with expanding window:
+- 5-fold splits within training period
+- Chronological ordering preserved
+- No data leakage from future to past

 ### Key Variables for ARIMAX Modeling

 **Outcome Variable:**